-Minorities and Philosophy (MAP) will be hiring one organizer to help direct MAP International.
+Minorities and Philosophy (MAP) is looking for two new organizers to help run MAP International.
 MAP is a collection of students in philosophy departments that aims to examine and address issues of minority participation in academic philosophy.
-It is currently comprised of 132 chapters and continues to grow and expand.
+It is currently comprised of over 170 chapters worldwide and continues to grow and expand.

 The role of International Organizers is largely to facilitate the success of MAP chapters and oversee the development of the larger organization.
-Thus, responsibilities include: conferencing regularly with other Organizers, making decisions on the growth of MAP regions and projects, coordinating with outside organizations (like the APA or funders), responding to chapter funding requests, updating the website and social media pages, collating lists of chapter activities, collecting resources, touching base with chapter organizers, and more.
+Thus, responsibilities include, but are not limited to, meeting regularly with the other International Organizers (roughly twice a month), making decisions regarding the growth of MAP regions and projects, coordinating with outside organizations (like the APA and funders), responding to chapter funding requests, updating the website and social media pages, advertising events, collating lists of chapter activities, touching base with chapter organizers, and more.

 Criteria for applying: